Valley of Fire FAQs

 Q. What is the running surface?

 A. The 5K and 10K race route is 100% paved.
-The half marathon route is 95% paved with a short section between approximately mile 2 and 3 on hard-packed dirt.
+The half marathon route is 95% paved with a short section on hard-packed dirt.

 Q: When are awards presented?

-Q: Will I receive a shirt if I register at the last minute?
+Q: Will I receive a race souvenir if I register at the last minute?

 A. Maybe, but we can’t promise.
-We have to order our shirts about 4 weeks before the race; and we’re not going to order many more than what we actually need based on current registrations on the order day.
-So – if it’s important to you to get your shirt at the race, sign up early!
-Because this is a charity fundraiser, we won’t order too many extra shirts.
-We don’t want to have any left over because that means we spent money that could have been donated.
+We have to order swag 4 weeks before the race; and we’re not going to order many more than what we actually need based on current registrations on the order day.
+So – if it’s important to you to get a souvenir, please sign up early!

 Q: Will I receive a finisher medal if I register at the last minute?

-A. Please see answer about about shirts.
+A. Please see answer about above.
 We’ll be handing out medals first signed up, first served.

 Keep the questions coming, they help my other runners!!